SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

-Fourier transform plays a vital role in the signal processing domain~\cite{gonzales1987digital} and is a key component in {\tt SPIRONet}.
-Digital images are 2D spatial signals, which can be transformed into the frequency domain via 2D discrete Fourier transform (DFT):
+\textbf{Preliminaries.} Fourier transform plays a vital role in signal processing~\cite{gonzales1987digital} and is a key component in SPIRONet.
+Digital images can be regarded as 2D spatial signals, which can be transformed into the frequency domain via 2D discrete Fourier transform (DFT):